ignoxx/SocketIO-GMS2-Extension/Example/README.md

 * Game Maker Studio: 2 HTML5 export (Web modul)

 # Get started
-* Import and open the GM:S 2 project.
+* Open the provided GMS: 2 project
 * Run the server `node serversample.js`
 * Run the GM:S 2 project
 * Done!

-You can open as many browser-tabs as you want, the server handles multiple clients at once!
+You can open as many browser-tabs as you want, the server handles multiple clients at once